i5ar/pa2tex/README.md

 - Pillow v2.8.1

-Author says it works like a charm.

 ### Use
 Place all patterns inside the main directory and run the `main.py` script.
-Insert the title, the author and the twitter account when asked.
+You can also insert the title, the author and the account when asked or skip by pressing `Enter`.

 - Default values: